 - Understand the importance of leadership on a global scale, and the role of the US within that global community

-The group will begin to explore New Zealand culture through a Program Introduction upon arrival in Auckland, followed by activities such as luging, the Agrodome, Maori village dinner show, learning the “Haka,” and through lectures to further build new cultural knowledge of New Zealand and leadership insights.
+The group will begin to explore New Zealand culture through a Program Introduction upon arrival in Auckland, followed by activities such as luging, exploring the tunnels of Davenport, Maori village dinner show, learning the “Haka,” and through lectures to further build new cultural knowledge of New Zealand and leadership insights.

-Guest speakerss and lectures focusing on leadership training and cultural leadership elements, along with experiential and teambuilding opportunities highlight the time in Rotorua, New Zealand’s top tourist attraction location.
+Guest speakers and lectures focusing on leadership training and cultural leadership elements, along with experiential and teambuilding opportunities highlight the time in Rotorua, New Zealand’s top tourist attraction location.

-The program kicks into high gear in one of the world’s most beautiful island environments at the Sir Edmund Hilary Outdoor Pursuits Centre (OPC) located on Great Barrier Island (north of Auckland).
+The program kicks into high gear in one of the world’s most beautiful island environments at the Sir Edmund Hilary Outdoor Pursuits Centre (OPC) located in a beautiful wilderness area of the Central North Island adjacent to the Tongariro National Park.
 Students will work together in groups, through challenging and fun outdoor adventure programs that may include steep creeking, coasteering, ropes courses, hiking, backpacking, rock climbing, kayaking, snorkelling, and an overnight camp-out.

-The program returns to and concludes in Auckland, New Zealand’s most populated city, with activities that will bring your leadership experience full circle, including: lectures from various local business and government leaders, a volunteer service project with a local school, as well some free time to explore this hub of New Zealand art and culture.
+The program concludes in Wellington, with activities that will bring your leadership experience full circle, including: lectures from various local business and government leaders, a volunteer service project, as well some free time to explore this hub of New Zealand art and culture.